Is Mold Damage Covered By Home Insurance? April 13, 2018 – Posted in: Blog

 - Drainage: Water should move effortlessly away from your home.
 That’s why your home needs to be equipped with gutters and other drainage components that are designed to prevent water from moving toward the home and collecting in areas where mold can form.
 If your home’s basement collects water, be sure to have a functioning sump pump and test it at least once per year to make sure it’s working properly.

-Of course, there are many ways to help prevent the development of mold in your home.
+Of course, there are many ways to prevent the development of mold in your home.
 For more, ask your local remediation professional for recommendations.